Skip to main content

 The risks associated with a TEE are relatively low, however complications can occur.
 It’s important to discuss any concerns with your healthcare team prior to your procedure.

 You may experience some discomfort, although the sedation you receive will help to minimize any discomfort.
-Your ability to breath may, in rare cases, be temporarily be impacted due to the close proximity of the esophagus to the trachea (or windpipe).
+Your ability to breath may, in rare cases, temporarily be impacted due to the close proximity of the esophagus to the trachea (or windpipe).
 Your healthcare team will monitor this closely.
 Because you are sedated, there is a small risk of aspiration (inhaling the contents of your stomach), which is why fasting is always advised prior to a TEE.

 There is also a small risk of injury to your throat, allergic reaction, infection or other complications, all of which you will be informed of prior to your procedure.
 It’s important to discuss any concerns you have with your healthcare team before undergoing sedation.